Tom Arnold Goes On Expletive Filled Rants Against Candace Owens & Gets Accused of Racism

 After Kanye West gave some love to Candace Owens, Tom Arnold blasted the right-wing commentator with some nasty, obscene tweets.
 However, Candace’s fans quickly dragged the ‘True Lies’ star for his ‘racist’ attacks!

 Everyone knew Kanye West, 40, returning to Twitter would cause some drama, but who saw this coming?
 Yeezy surprised many of his fans, tweeting that he appreciated “the way Candace Owens, 28, thinks.”
 Apparently, Tom Arnold, 59, doesn’t, as he railed against the conservative writer in a series of tweets on April 22.
 “Good luck glomming onto [Kanye,]” Kanye tweeted.
-“His family already told him you were a phone & fraud.
+“His family already told him you were a phoney & fraud.
 A former democratic bad actress doing video bits to get on TV anyway she can.
 Enjoy it now.
 You’re so inauthentic even your white power fans are going to get bored with you.”

 If that were all Tom said, it wouldn’t be a big deal.
 Yet, he reportedly went to far.
 “That’s a lot of extra words @RealCandaceO so you can suck racist d**k by trying to insult an actual hero [progressive writer and activist Shaun King, 38] hahahaha. #MAGA” Tom tweeted, according to Twitchy.
 Candace had been beefing with Shaun over conservative personalities Diamond and Silk, and Tom thought he should get involved.
 He has since deleted that obscene tweet, probably because of all the clapback he got from conservative Twitter.